 While the AS16 was not nearly as popular as Alco's RS3 or EMD's GP7, both four axle road switchers in production at the same time, it did feature comparable tractive effort ratings; 59,000 pounds starting and 52,500 pounds continuous.
 As usual, all internal components were supplied by Westinghouse and once again, BLH failed to offer the AS16 with dynamic braking.
-Why the company elected to preclude this option is a mystery considering the benefits it offered, particularly in heavy freight/drag service on stiff grades, and the fact that both the RS3 and GP7 offered the feature.
-Ultimately, none of BLH's road switcher models included dynamic braking, which was certainly not overlooked by railroads and another reason why the AS16 saw fewer sales compared to the competition.
-Still, the one selling point for the AS16 that railroads certainly liked was its impressing lugging ability, a Baldwin trademark that also helped Alco's marketing as well.
-Unfortunately, today, none of the AS16s built are known to be preserved or in operation.
-Lastly, for more information about the AS16s and all Baldwin road switcher models please refer to the chart listed above.Home › Diesel Locomotives › AS16
+Why the company elected to preclude this option has always remained a mystery considering the benefits it offered, particularly in heavy freight/drag service on stiff grades, and the fact that both the RS3 and GP7 offered the feature.
+For more information about the AS16 model please click here.

+Ultimately, none of Baldwin-Lima-Hamilton's road switcher models included dynamic braking, something which was certainly not overlooked by railroads and another reason why the AS16 saw fewer sales compared to the competition.
+Still, the one selling point for the locomotive that many did like was its impressing lugging ability, a Baldwin trademark that also helped Alco's marketing as well.
+Unfortunately, today, none of the AS16s manufactured are known to be preserved or in operation.
+Lastly, for more information about the AS16s and a complete production roster please refer to the chart listed above.Home › Diesel Locomotives › AS16